 // Acquire Access Token from AAD for Proxy Application AuthenticationContext authContext = new AuthenticationContext("https://login.microsoftonline.com/<Tenant ID>"); AuthenticationResult result = await authContext.AcquireTokenAsync("< External Url of Proxy App >", "<App ID of the Native app>", new Uri("<Redirect Uri of the Native App>"), PromptBehavior.Never); //Use the Access Token to access the Proxy Application HttpClient httpClient = new HttpClient(); httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", result.AccessToken); HttpResponseMessage response = await httpClient.GetAsync("< Proxy App API Url >");

-The variables in the sample code should be replaced as follows:
+The required info in the sample code can be found in the Azure AD portal, as follows: